Evaluating the impact of AI on homelab efficiency

 Log the decision and the person who approved it for auditability.

 I have broken DNS and learnt to snapshot first.
 I once let an untested Ansible role run across 20 VMs.
-Fixes that helped:
+A few fixes helped:

 • Add a dry-run stage for any change touching more than one host.